Move to Grand Junction, CO – contact Paul Aspelin, REALTOR. Licensed in Colorado

 1. Prepare for Selling Your Current Home

 Packing is a substantial task, so start decluttering and organizing your belongings in advance.
 In addition to donating items, we found it helpful to sell larger items online with sites like Marketplace on Facebook.
 Consider this a pre-listing essential for a quick sale if you’re leaving your current home behind.
 Need help finding the right agent to sell your property?
 We’ve got you covered.
 I can provide referrals to trusted agents nationwide or even help you choose a local agent based on your specific needs.
 Just let me know how I can help!
+Read the post about Moving Preparation to learn how we did it.

 1. Grand Junction Postcards